AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/organizational-setup/create-and-edit-companies.md

 Rather than sharing an object with one individual user at a time, you can share it with their entire company.
 Each user in the company has the same permissions on that object.

-For more information about sharing objects, see [Overview of sharing permissions on objects in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+For more information about sharing objects, see [Overview of sharing permissions on objects](../../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 ## Group administrators and companies {#group-administrators-and-companies}